Fireworks Guide: Cakes & Barrages

 These are known as compound cakes and are also sometimes called link cakes, as the individual cakes are linked by a fuse.
 A photo of the internals of a 100 shot compound are shown below.
-As you can see it is in fact 4 x 25 shot cakes fused together and all mounted on a board.
-You wouldn’t normally see this fusing and board as the cake will be housed in an outer box allowing access to just the main and reserve fuses on the top (shown here with orange fuse covers on).
+As you can see it is in fact 4 x 25 shot cakes fused together and mounted on a board.
+You wouldn’t normally see this fusing and board as the cake will be housed in an outer box allowing access to just the main and reserve fuses on the top (shown here with their orange fuse covers on).

 With compound cakes you still only have one fuse to light.
 The individual cakes (usually two, three or four) are linked by a fuse internally so that when one cake ends, the other starts, often after a slight pause.
 You should also see a secondary reserve fuse on these, which you would only use if the main fuse failed.

 Compound cakes have become very popular in recent years despite the occasionally eye-watering price tags.
 Whether a compound cake is better than buying individual separate cakes is a moot point.
 You’ll pay a slight premium for the extra packaging required to manufacture them but there is the convenience of only having one fuse to light.
-So we would suggest it is down to personal preference as to whether this type of cake is suitable for your display.
+So I would suggest it is down to personal preference as to whether this type of cake is suitable for your display.
 Retailer video clips will of course, as always, be your guide here.